-Even if you’re new to the world of digital modeling and profiling, you’ve almost certainly heard of Line 6, they’re a household name in the guitar world, and have a number of excellent amps and FX units on the market.
+Even if you’re new to the world of digital modeling and profiling, you’ve almost certainly heard of Line 6.
+They’re a household name in the guitar world, and have a number of excellent amps and FX units on the market.
 If you do follow digital processing, you’ve probably also heard of Neural DSP’s Quad Cortex.
 Both are stunning devices that offer a lot of similar features and some unique ones all at the same time.

-In this KillerGuitarRigs Guide, we will be pitting these 2 processors against one another to compare and contrast in order to give a better idea of which is right for you.
+In this KillerGuitarRigs Guide, we will be pitting these 2 processors against one another to compare and contrast in order to give a better idea which is right for you.
 To keep things consistent throughout the test, we used our Jim Root Telecaster and a Vox AC30 amp.

 History

 The Line 6 Helix was introduced in 2015 as the brand’s very first model to use their new HX modeling engine.
 It was a runaway success, and went on to birth a whole range of complimentary Helix products.
-They were some of the very first digital modelers that started prying old school guitarists away from their analog gear and into the world of digital emulation.
+They were some of the very first digital modelers that started prying old-school guitarists away from their analog gear and into the world of digital emulation.

 Check our full QC review here.